 Though most villas – especially those built over the last few decades – are on residential developments, they can also exist independently of urbanisations (as residential developments are known in Spain).
 However detached properties on urbanisations often benefit from being part of a gated community and having access to a range of communal facilities.
 In the Valencian region villas on urbanisations are also protected from any issues related to the ‘land grab’ law, more of which is said below.
 Putting aside questions of taste and looking at it from a purely practical point of view, villas on residential developments probably offer the best overall solution.

-After detached properties, apartments are the most sought after type of property amongst British buyers looking in Spain.
-In towns and cities, all along the coast, and increasingly on golf developments there is a wide selection of apartments to choose from in Spain.
+After detached properties, apartments are the most sought after type of property amongst buyers looking in Spain.
+In towns and cities (like the property for sale in Barcelona, pictured above), all along the coast, and increasingly on golf developments there is a wide selection of apartments to choose from in Spain.
 The apartment has always been the backbone of the Spanish property market – much more so than in the UK – and the only place you won’t find apartments is deep in the countryside.

 Apartments don’t make ideal principal homes for families with children and pets, though Spanish families, escaping as many of them do to their second homes at weekends, seem quite comfortable living in apartments.
 However apartments do make for perfect ‘lock and leave’ holiday properties, being easier and cheaper to manage than detached or semidetached properties.
 They also suit elderly people looking for a convenient and secure home in a pleasant part of the world.
 Some apartments have access to communal gardens and pools, which provides access to outdoor spaces that are perfect for enjoying the Spanish climate.
 Being close to other owners also increases security, but on the downside noise can be a problem as many apartments in Spain have thin dividing walls.